WHAT IS “HIGH CONCEPT”?

 - They are about a subject that we all have in our heads already (THE PASSION, THE DA VINCI CODE, FOUR CHRISTMASES, JURASSIC PARK, PIRATES OF THE CARIBBEAN)

-- They exploit a primal fear (JAWS, JURASSIC PARK)
+- They exploit a primal fear (JAWS, JURASSIC PARK) and/or a spiritual fear (THE EXORCIST).

 - They are controversial and/or sacrilegious enough to generate press (DA VINCI CODE, THE LAST TEMPTATION, JESUS CHRIST SUPERSTAR)

-- They generate water-cooler talk (FATAL ATTRACTION, INDECENT PROPOSAL)
+- They generate water-cooler talk (FATAL ATTRACTION, INDECENT PROPOSAL).

-- They have a big twist (THE USUAL SUSPECTS, THE SIXTH SENSE, RUTHLESS PEOPLE).
+- They have a big twist (THE USUAL SUSPECTS, THE SIXTH SENSE, RUTHLESS PEOPLE, THE CRYING GAME).
 And not necessarily a twist at the end - the twist can be in the set up.
 SLEEPLESS IN SEATTLE is about two people falling in love - when they've never met.
 RUTHLESS PEOPLE is about a group of kidnappers who kidnap a wealthy woman and threaten to kill her if her husband doesn't pay - which turns out to be her heinous husband's dream scenario.
 He WANTS her dead, and now the kidnappers are stuck with a bitch on wheels.

 - They are about a famous person or event - or possible event: TITANIC, GALLIPOLI, APOLLO 13, ARMAGEDDON, ROSWELL.